puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

     See 'puppet man node_aws' or 'man puppet-node_aws' for full help.

-You can also view the man page for more detailed help.
+For more detailed help you can also view the man page .

     $ puppet man node_aws